 Prerequisites for Hiring a Professional Grant Writer:

 When a business hires a Grant Writing Consultant to prepare a letter, proposal, or application for a grant award, there is a considerable amount of “EFFORT” that will be required on the part of the business.
 A person within your organization should be designated as the point of contact person to work with the Grant Consultant.
 Typical responsibilities of the business that should be accomplished in a timely manner may include the following:

 - Ensure cooperation and participation with the Grant Consultant

 - Provide the 501 c 3 Determination Letter (most competitive to win grants.)

 - Provide DUNS Number

-- Provide Business Plan, Vision and Mission Statement
+- Provide Business Plan, with Vision and Mission Statement

-- Establish Business Brand: Phone, Email, Website, Social Media Platforms
+- Establish Business Brand: Phone, Email, Website, and Social Media Platforms

 - Provide an Annual Organization Budget Estimate

-- Provide a Project Budget (Budget Summary plus line item details for the Budget Narrative)
+- Provide a Project or Program Budget Estimate (plus line item details for the Budget Narrative)

-- Provide a Summary of the project to be funded (services to be provided, target population description, geographic service area, project staffing plan, etc.)
+- Provide a Summary of the project to be funded (services, target population, service area, project staffing plan, etc.)

 - Provide information on current programs, projects, and services offered to the community

-- Provide Resumes and Bios of Key Personnel (Board Members & Management)
+- Provide resumes and bios of Key Personnel (Board Members & Senior Management)

 - Provide construction site plans and bidding processes for contractors

 - Provide Information for any forms required by the funding agency

 - Review documents and proposal prepared by the Grant Consultant

-- Ensure the AOR/CFO has all the necessary documentation to submit proposal or application to the Grantmaker
+- Ensure the AOR/CFO has all the necessary documentation to submit a proposal or application to the funder

 Does every business qualify for a grant?

 Businesses and government agencies are eligible to apply for a grant.
 Consideration should be given not just to eligibility, but also whether or not the business or agency is competitive.

 - Nonprofit Organizations with a Non-exempt and Charitable status from the IRS are more competitive to win government, foundation, and corporate grants.

 - For-profit Businesses (corporation, partnership, sole proprietor, limited liability company) are more competitive to win government contracts but may qualify for grants as well.